ClayLipscomb/delta-snapshot-clj.alpha/README.md

 | `:cur`   | PersistentHashMap | Current/latest version of complete entity                  |
 | `:prv`   | PersistentHashMap | Previous version of complete entity                        |

-## Optional Tables
+### Optional Snapshot Table

 The consumer may opt to maintain an additional *snapshot* table.
 A row should be inserted into the snapshot table before every call to `snapshot!` or `full!`.
 This table will provide the benefits of tracking snapshots in progress and logging snapshots that generated no deltas.
 Minimal suggested columns are snapshot-id, subscription-data-set-id, status and timestamp.

-### Parallelism
+## Parallelism and Reducibles

 The use of parallelism is necessary to optimize performance.
-This is made possible by requiring that several protocol query methods return a [reducible](https://clojure.org/reference/reducers) (`clojure.lang.IReduceInit`) instead of a collection like a vector.
+This is made possible by requiring that several protocol retrieve methods return a [reducible](https://clojure.org/reference/reducers) (`clojure.lang.IReduceInit`) instead of a collection like a vector.
 If the journal is a SQL database, this can be easily implemented using the next.jdbc [`plan`](https://github.com/seancorfield/next-jdbc/blob/develop/doc/tips-and-tricks.md#reducing-and-folding-with-plan)

 In the [`SubscriptionConfig`](src/delta_snapshot_clj/subscription.clj) protocol, a reducible must be returned by `pull-publisher-data-set`.

 In the [`JournalOperation`](src/delta_snapshot_clj/journal.clj) protocol, a reducible must be returned by `retrieve-data-set-snapshot`, `retrieve-newest-data-set-entities-excluding-delta` and `retrieve-newest-data-set-entity-ids-excluding-delta`.

-Both `snapshot!` and `full!` return a record containing the reducible field `:delta-messages-reducible`; `retrieve-snapshot` directly returns a reducible.
+Both `snapshot!` and `full!` return the reducible `:delta-messages-reducible` field in a `SnapshotResponse` record; `retrieve-snapshot` directly returns a reducible.
 Each is a foldable of deltas retrieved from the journal.
 In order to activate parallelism, `clojure.core.reducers/foldcat` should be used to retrieve instead of `clojure.core/into`.
 The former will execute in parallel, and the latter in serial.
-The parallelism occurs during the internal `clojure.core.reducers/map` used to convert a journal table row record to a message record.
+The parallelism occurs during an internal `clojure.core.reducers/map` used to convert a journal table row record to a message record.

 ## Publisher/Subscriber Configuration